 The culmination and highlight of our Atid Program is the Atid trip.
 Each session, our Atid campers embark on an incredible multiday trip that is the envy of the entire camp.
 Past Atid trips have explored and hiked beautiful locations within Bryce Canyon, Yosemite and Zion National Park, whitewater rafting and sliding down natural rock slides in Northern California, hiking in the Grand Canyon and Sedona and hiking and kayaking in Catalina Island.
 These trips offer one of the greatest experiences of our campers’ camp career in addition to helping each of them understand the true meaning of teamwork and personal growth.
 Campers wait patiently for years to return as an Atid camper so that they can take part in this incredible leadership program and go on their Atid trips.

-Camp Mountain Chai offers an unforgettable five week volunteer program for teens entering 11th grade in the fall.
-Teens will travel to a small community in the continental United States where they will experience meaningful volunteer opportunities through a myriad of local service organizations.
+Camp Mountain Chai offers an unforgettable five week volunteer program for teens entering 11th grade.
+Teens will travel to an international destination where they will experience meaningful volunteer opportunities through a myriad of local service organizations.
 While physically building within the host community, they will be fostering and developing their own tight-knit community.
 At the conclusion of the summer, the teens will generally earn at least 150 community service hours.

 During the summer teens will learn about leadership, child development, group dynamics, programming skills and what it takes to become a successful staff member.
 It is a summer to transition from camper to staff member.
 SITs who successfully complete the program and are referred by the SIT director will be given first priority for hiring the following summer.
 During the summer, the SITs will be responsible for several camp activities and evening programs.
 An SIT application, interview and references are required for acceptance into the program.